You have a few choices for financial support as a caregiver. Learn about payment options based on your caregiver licensing status.

 Financial support for rent, utilities, gas, and groceries

-DCYF may provide unlicensed caregivers financial support for rent, utilities, gas, or groceries.
 This support is only available short-term to help you get started.
-Once you become licensed, you’re no longer eligible for this support.
+Once you become licensed, you no longer qualify for this support.

-Ask the caseworker for help covering these costs.
+Ask your caseworker for help covering these costs.

 Temporary Assistance for Needy Families (TANF)

-TANF is a federal program administered by the Department of Social and Health Services (DSHS).
+TANF is a federal program with the Department of Social and Health Services (DSHS).
 It provides cash assistance and services to low-income families.

-As a caregiver, you may be eligible for non-needy relative TANF regardless of your income status.
+As a caregiver, you may qualify for non-needy relative TANF despite your income status.
 Learn more about eligibility and how to get payments.

 Unlicensed and licensed caregivers